 Still, too many hospital websites are behind the curve when it comes to mobile.

 - Make your site mobile-friendly.
 This isn't a simple task, but it's worth the effort.
-You can learn more about 2 commonly used mobile options in this blog post.

-Hospital SEO problem #4: Poorly constructed URLs
+Problem #4: Poorly constructed URLs

 A well-crafted URL should give both a person and a search engine a good idea of what the page is about and where it sits in the context of the website.